 - 2 Tbls honey - you don't have to use raw since this will be baked

 - 1 1/2 cups blanched almond flour

 - 1-2 cups dandelion flowers*

 You’re going to need some help rounding up all those dandelions – fyi!!
-To learn more about foraging with kids, please visit our Farm Sprouts post over at Hobby Farms on just that subject – click here.
+To learn more about foraging with kids, please visit this post over at Hobby Farms on just that subject – click here.